csun/pixel_pusher/README.md

 Note that this push list solves the palette above.

 ## Scripts
-There are three scripts included in this repository to help you get started.
+There are four scripts included in this repository to help you get started.

 ### check
 `./check PALETTE_PATH PUSHES_PATH`